Pennsylvania Car Insurance Laws

 Pennsylvania’s penalties for driving without proof of insurance

-Pennsylvania law requires that every driver carry car insurance.
-If you are found to be driving without proper coverage, you can expect the following penalties:
+If you are found to be driving in Pennsylvania without car insurance, you can expect the following penalties:

-- A three-month suspension of your vehicle registration
+- 3-month suspension of vehicle registration & restoration fee

 - A restoration fee to restore your commercial driver’s license